e-kwsm/rdkit/Docs/Book/RDKit_Book.rst

   >>> m5 is None
   True

-The examples in this sectin all used the SMILES parser, but the SMARTS parser behaves the same way.
+The examples in this section all used the SMILES parser, but the SMARTS parser behaves the same way.

 SMARTS Support and Extensions
 =============================